robinwhitmore/jekylltechdocs/_includes/custom/shared/apps_element_manifest.md

 * `label`: Required when nesting topics, this is the name of the nested topic.
 It displays as the title in the parent topic.
 Use only for nested topics.
 * `introduction`: The text that appears at the top of the dialog.
 If you are nesting topics, each has its own introduction.
 * `type`: The type of content in this topic.
 Valid values are:
-    * `step`: Creates a numbered procedure list.
+    * `steps`: Creates a numbered procedure list.
     * `video`: Embeds a YouTube video.
     * `topics`: Denotes this as the parent topic to nested child topics
 * `content`: Holds the actual content to display.
 Valid values depend on the type.
-    * `step`: An array of strings, one for each step.
+    * `steps`: An array of strings, one for each step.
 The maximum number of steps is 5.
     * `video`: Enter the YouTube ID as a string (for example, as29f83)
 * `autopop`: Set to `true` to have the tutorial automatically open the first time the user drags the element onto the page.
 The default is `false`.
 If you also set `autopop=true` on your element, the tutorial opens first and then the settings dialog.